On the Bondi accretion of a self-interacting complex scalar field: Accretion for complex scalar field

 Firstly we see that the difference with respect to the~$P(X)$ case appears only at quartic order, via the dependence on~$\xi$ and~$\beta$.
 Furthermore, no free constants of integration appear at any order in this Taylor expansion.

 This signals the presence of nonanalytic behaviour of the field profile at radial infinity, that must harbor the constants of integration.
 Revealing this contribution is not straightforward in terms of the compactified radial coordinate.
-However, the tortoise coordinate,
+However, the tortoise coordinate, $x_*$ defined in \eqref{TortoiseDefinition} is well adapted for this task, as it removes the singularity from the derivative terms in the profile equation, and puts in the form~(\ref{mechanica}).
+We can examine the behaviour of the solutions to this equation at radial infinity,~$x_* \!\to\! \infty$, by shifting the field profile by its asymptotic value,